 In a consolidated data center, it is likely that servers that belong to the presentation, application, and database tiers are connected to the same physical switches.
-These servers are on different broadcast domains, and separation is achieved by using VLANs, as shown in Figure 1-8.
+These servers are on different broadcast domains, and separation is achieved by using VLANs with routers and/or firewalls, as shown in Figure 1-8.